Australian Capital Territory

-BSc, (Nutr & Food Sci), Post Grad Dip Diet, APD AN
+BSc, (Nutr & Food Sci), Post Grad Dip Diet, AdvAPD, AN, MHCM

 Areas of Interest: Gastrointestinal Disease, IBS, food intolerances, FODMAPs, Bariatric (obesity) surgery, fad diets & the non-diet approach to weight management.

-Charlene has diverse experience in both the private hospital (Manager Dietetics and Social Work) and private practice settings.
-She and is the principal dietitian of Specialised Nutrition Care, a Perth dietetic practice specialising in oncology, gastrointestinal disorders, FODMAPs and bariatric surgery.
+Charlene has diverse experience in both the private hospital (Manager Allied Health) and private practice settings.
+She is the principal dietitian of Specialised Nutrition Care, a Perth dietetic practice specialising in gastrointestinal disorders, FODMAPs and bariatric surgery.
 She is well respected for her expertise as a bariatric and gastrointestinal dietitian.
-Charlene was a key driver in establishing the WA bariatric dietitans working group and the DAA National Bariatric Interest Group and was recently awarded the Dietitians Association of Australia Award of Merit (WA Branch) for her work in this area.
+Charlene was a key driver in establishing the WA bariatric dietitians working group and the DAA National Bariatric Interest Group and was awarded the Dietitians Association of Australia Award of Merit (WA Branch) for her work in this area.

-Charlene is passionate about helping people understand the practical dietary management of diseases through a person-centered, individual approach.
+Charlene is passionate about helping people understand the practical dietary management of diseases through a person-centered approach.

 BSc Post Grad Dip Dietetics, Post Grad Dip Diabetes Ed, APD AN